betterscientificsoftware/bssw.io/Articles/ShortArticles/DiscontinuingSoftwareProjects.md

 etc.  definitely helps software projects avoid some issues when discontinuing by enabling the project to maintain a continued presence even after funding is lost.
-The more services (issue tracking, email lists, web site hosting, etc.) the project utilizes from hosting providers, the easier it is for the project to go into hibernation.
+The more services (issue tracking, email lists, web site hosting, etc.) the project utilizes from hosting providers, the easier it is for informabout about the project to remain available even after all work has ended.
 For example, GitHub features the ability to put a repository in an *archived* state.
+But, even that has its limits (security updates for example take effort).

-There things project stakeholders and sponsoring organizations can do to *gracefully* discontinue a software project in such a way that key assets remain aviailable for the benefit of the community.
+There are things project stakeholders and sponsoring organizations can do to *gracefully* discontinue a software project in such a way that key assets remain aviailable for the benefit of the community.